University of Georgia: South Campus

 The Driftmier Engineering Center, named after a campus engineer and the head of the former Agricultural Engineering Division of the College of Agriculture.
 Partnering with Roy Hitchcock, Rudolph H. Driftmier was responsible for the design and construction of 15 buildings on campus from 1930 to 1965.
 The 110000 sqft building renamed after Driftmier in 1982 was constructed in 1966 and is now home to the College of Engineering.

-The Georgia Center for Continuing Education & Hotel (formerly the Center for Continuing Education, Conference Center and Hotel) is also located on South Campus.
+The Georgia Center for Continuing Education & Hotel is also located on South Campus.
 The building hosts many seminars and conferences every year.
-The Georgia Center was built in 1957 with an initial $2 million grant from the Kellogg Foundation.
+The Georgia Center was built in 1957.
 The center is also home to the WUGA, an affiliate of the National Public Radio.